stgrim/aparicioetal2014/doc/README.md

 * 80 sets of experimental items were constructed: in the first 40 sets, the gender feature was manipulated based on Match and SSC, while the number feature was kept constant on all arguments and predicates (i.e. singular).
 In the second set of 40 items, the number feature was manipulated while keeping the gender feature constant (i.e. masculine).
 * For every condition, a non-elliptical version was included.
 These served as fillers.
 * An additional 50 bi-clausal filler sentences were included.
 These were all ungrammatical due to subject-verb agreement errors.
+* Participants: (28) native speakers of Iberian Spanish.
+Instructions provided in Spanish.

 ### Example stimuli: